 This curriculum will enliven your practice and help you get results with complex physical conditions.
 (See Upcoming Classes.)

 1. Why is this stuff worth learning?

-Neurofascial Release lets you work effectively and confidently on or near nerve tissue, and it orients your fascial work toward the nervous system.
-This allows the therapist to combine techniques and think globally to create mobility, tensile balance, and functional health in the nervous system.
+Whatever your basic method, it’s worth knowing how to work effectively and confidently near nerve tissue, and to include in your work the responses of the nervous system.
+This allows the therapist to combine techniques and think globally to create mobility, tensile balance, and functional health in nerves and related tissues..

 2. What does it mean to emphasize ‘approach’ over ‘modality’?

 As bodyworkers we tend to get caught up in this or that method.
 We love to add tools to our toolbox.
 But pretty soon, the tools matter a lot less than the person deploying them.
 Ask any skilled carpenter how many tools they need on a daily basis, and they will not list many.
 Far more important for any complex artform is the ability to slow down, see things clearly, combine tools effectively, and learn from mistakes.

 So it is with bodywork: Direct or indirect fascial release, craniosacral work, neuromuscular techniques, visceral manipulation — each of these modalities can be useful depending on the tissue being contacted and the human being receiving the work.
 The problem is, each of these methods has different theoretical underpinnings, many of which are by no means accepted by the wider medical community.
 What governs your decision to switch from this or that modality?
 How to you speak about your work without making erroneous claims?

 Courses in Neurofascial Approach are designed to guide students from basic anatomical knowledge to confident palpation skills, and then to clear intentions, and then to consistent results.
 Each course builds an integrated awareness of a given region or condition, so that practitioners walk away with not just a new technique but a better way of moving between them.